-Add 2 tablespoons of olive oil to a large skillet.
-Saute the chicken over medium low heat until it is browned on all sides.
+Add 2 tablespoons oil to a large skillet.
+Saute the chicken over medium heat until it is browned on all sides.
 This only takes a few minutes.
-Remove the chicken to a plate.
+Remove the seared chicken to a plate.

-Fill a large pot with water and place over high heat to cook the pasta.
+Fill a large separate pot with water and a tablespoon of kosher salt.
+Place over medium-high heat to cook the pasta.

 Add the other tablespoon of olive oil in the skillet over medium low heat.
 Add the red onion, garlic cloves, oregano, and crushed red pepper.
-Cook, stirring for 3 minutes.
+Cook, stirring for 3 minutes moving them around on the bottom of the pan.
 Do not brown.

 Add the red grapes to the pan and simmer an additional 5 minutes.

 Cook the pasta according to the directions on the box for your preferred doneness.
 Drain the pasta.